EUGENE STUDIO /

 2 June – 5 August 2023

-The show will take place in MAKI Gallery and MAKI Collection in Tennoz I, Tokyo, with the addition of EUGENE STUDIO Atelier iii, the artist’s expansive atelier located in the outskirts of Tokyo, as a special venue.
+The show takes place in MAKI Gallery and MAKI Collection at Tennoz I, Tokyo, with the addition of EUGENE STUDIO Atelier iii, the artist’s expansive atelier located in the outskirts of Tokyo, as a special venue.

 Outline

 MAKI Gallery is pleased to present “EUGENE STUDIO / Eugene Kangawa: Power of Imagination Part 1/3,” a solo exhibition by EUGENE STUDIO / Eugene Kangawa.
-The show will take place in MAKI Gallery and MAKI Collection in Tennoz I, Tokyo, with the addition of EUGENE STUDIO Atelier iii, the artist’s expansive atelier located in the outskirts of Tokyo, as a special venue.
-The first of a three-part, multi-year series by MAKI Gallery titled “Power of Imagination,” this exhibition is an extensive exploration of the artist’s practice, featuring a wide range of new works as well as works on loan.
+The show takes place in MAKI Gallery and MAKI Collection at Tennoz I, Tokyo, with the addition of EUGENE STUDIO Atelier iii, the artist’s expansive atelier located in the outskirts of Tokyo, as a special venue.
+The first of a three-part, multi-year series titled “Power of Imagination,” this exhibition is an extensive exploration of the artist’s practice, featuring a wide range of new works as well as works on loan.

-Five separate series, including one new body of work, will be exhibited at MAKI Gallery: Light and shadow inside me, Image/Imagine #1 man, Goldrain, the White Painting series, and the Rainbow Painting series.
+Five separate series, including one new body of work, are exhibited at MAKI Gallery: Light and shadow inside me, Image/Imagine #1 man, Goldrain, the White Painting series, and the Rainbow Painting series.
 (Some exhibited artworks may be subject to change during the exhibition period.)

 EUGENE STUDIO Atelier iii